CJCrafter/FoliaScheduler/README.md

   * `ServerImplementation#isOwnedByCurrentRegion(Entity)`
   * `ServerImplementation#isOwnedByCurrentRegion(Block)`
 * Typically, you should not use `ServerImplementation#async()` unless you are doing I/O operations or heavy calculations.
-  * When you use async, you should probably use a sync callback (See below)
+  * When you use async, you should probably use a sync callback (See examples below)
 * It is safe to send packets to players on any thread.

 ## How do I check the server's version?